-How does Roseville Facial Plastic Surgery Approach Ear Surgery?
+How does Roseville Facial Plastic Surgery Approach Otoplasty?

 Ears that protrude are “pinned” to the deep tissues behind the ears with permanent sutures that hold them in place.
-Cartilage is often trimmed from a prominent “conchal bowl” (the area immediately behind the ear canal) to set the ear back.
-Permanent sutures are also often used to create a normal “anti-helical fold” that may be absent or reduced in many patients.
+In addition, cartilage is often trimmed from a prominent conchal bowl (the area immediately behind the ear canal) to set the ear back.
+Permanent sutures are also often used to create a typical “anti-helical fold” that may be absent or reduced in many patients.

-No two otoplasties are exactly the same.
-Procedures are done appropriate to the situation after discussion with the patient or the parents and young patient.
+No two otoplasties are precisely the same.
+Procedures are performed to correct the abnormality after a candid discussion with the patient or the child patient’s parents.

-Otoplasty is an outpatient procedure, so you can go home a few hours after the surgery is finished, provided someone drives you home.
+Otoplasty is an outpatient procedure which means you can go home a few hours after the surgery has been completed, provided someone drives you home.